Camp and Cooking Fires

 For information about bonfires and standing bush burns, please see our Burning Periods page.

-Can I use a gas barbeque?
+Can I use a gas barbeque or gas pizza oven?
 Yes.

 Can I use a purpose built fire pit or pizza oven at a holiday home (short-stay accommodation)?
 No. Camp and cooking fires are not permitted at holiday properties.